navidahmed-github/Lynkz-Shapes-Puzzle/README.md

 As with any repository good documentation is always good convention and as such see below for instructions on how to start:

 ## Quick Start
-1. Copy the repo link and clones it into preferably Visual Studio Code to run both the Frontend and Backend.
+1. Copy the repo link and clone it into preferably Visual Studio Code to run both the Frontend and Backend.
 2. Install all recommended dependencies as per VS Code and download node.js: https://nodejs.org/en/
 3. To run the Frontend, enter via the terminal: `npm start`
 4. To build the Backend: Hit `F5` or start debugging.